 “Scam and Eggs”: A fabulous jeweled egg made by Fabergé for the Russian imperial family disappears during an art gallery opening.
 Does the gallery owner have something to do with the crime?
 He’s had thefts from his other galleries, a pattern that retired private investigator Errol Seville believes is part of a scam to defraud the insurance company.
 The scam turns bloody when murder enters the picture.
 Buy it for Kindle

 “Slayer Statute”: Who gets the insurance money?
 That’s the tangled case Jeri Howard must unravel when a husband and wife die in what looks like a murder-suicide.
-Buy it for Kindle
+Read an excerpt, and buy it for Kindle

 “Voice Mail”: Winner of the Macavity Award for Best Short Story.
 The way we communicate now—by e-mail, text messages, voice mail—all detached and at a distance, without the immediate feedback of a face-to-face conversation, or even the voice-to-voice exchange of a phone call.
 But sometimes there are reasons for that distance, as one woman discovers when she uses voice mail to communicate her hostility to her soon-to-be ex-husband.
 It seems he has an agenda of his own.
 Buy it for Kindle

 “What the Cat Dragged In”: Hattie Ballew is a gold miner in California’s Mother Lode.
 She works a claim with her brothers, and enjoys the company of her cat Little Bit, who pilfers things from the cabin and the surrounding woods.
 As Hattie finds out, the lust for gold leads to violence—and murder.
 And Little Bit may drag in a clue.
 Buy it for Kindle